Hongtong County: Demographics

 The county's population was 766,579 as of 2019, of which 45.7% of the population lived in urbanized areas, whereas the remaining 54.3% lived in rural areas.

 Economy

 As of 2019, Hongtong County has a GDP of 15.15 billion Renminbi.
 Of this, the primary sector accounted for 6.6% of the economy, the secondary sector accounted for 45.8% of the economy, and the tertiary sector accounted for 47.6% of the economy.
 Retail sales in 2019 totaled 7.03 billion Renminbi.
-Residents of Hongtong County had a disposable income of 19,545 yuan per capita, which stood at 30,848 yuan for urban residents, and 13,025 yuan for rural residents.
+Residents of Hongtong County had a disposable income of 19,545 yuan per capita, which stood at 30,848 yuan for urban residents, and 13,025 yuan for rural residents, respectively.

 Major agricultural products in the county include corn, wheat, millet, beans, yams, apples, red dates, and edible nuts.

 Major industrial products in the county include coal, coal coke, benzene, refined methanol, cast iron, natural gas, cement, chemical fertilizers, and plastic products.